Skip to content

 Adding Additional NodePools

-Create additional NodePools for a guest cluster by specifying a name, number of replicas, and any additional information such as memory and cpu requirements.
+Create additional NodePools for a guest cluster by specifying a name, number of replicas, and any additional information such as availability zones, or platform-specific information like the additional ports to create for each node.

 export WORKER_COUNT="2"